Understanding the different types of bulk liquid tanks

-When your products are shipped via dry van, there isn’t much to think about in regard to the dry van trailer.
-Temperature concerns aside, just about any dry van trailer is capable of transporting product.
-The same is not the case with bulk liquid transportation, where the tank can make all the difference between a successful load and an expensive mess.
-In this article, we’ll examine bulk liquid tanks in greater detail and tell you what you need to know about them before scheduling your next load.
+When choosing a bulk freight carrier, the tanks and equipment used in bulk liquid transportation are critically important – far more so than selecting a carrier for dry van freight, where most any trailer will do.
+With bulk liquid transportation, the tank can spell the difference between a successful load and an expensive mess.
+In this article, we’ll examine bulk liquid tanks in greater detail and tell you what you need to know about them before booking your next load.

 Bulk liquid tank characteristics